mihai20022/German_Credit_Risk/README.md

 Correlation matrix.
 Checking if the predicted correlations are true.

 Positive correlation between duration and credit amount.
 Consequently, we will exclude the duration.

+Feature importance in the Random Forest:

+Using the feature importance attribute, the following features have a higher influence on the target variable:

+credit, age, duration.

+Feature importance in the Logistic Regression:

+- Radio/TV purpose has a lower risk.
+However, the vacation feature increases the risk.

+- Duration influences negatively the risk, while if the customer has a house, the risk is lower.